surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Alias_Provider.md

 This command also uses the `-Options` dynamic parameter to set the **AllScope** option on the alias.
 The `-Options` parameter is available in the `New-Item` cmdlet only when you are in the `Alias:` drive.
-The dot (`.`) indicates the current directory, which is the alias drive.
+The dot (`.`) indicates the current directory, which is the `Alias:` drive.

 ```
 PS Alias:\> New-Item -Path . -Name serv -Value Get-Service -Options "AllScope"